franzbu/EnhancedSpaces.spoon/README.md

 ## Moving and Resizing Windows:

-With Mellon you can automatically resize and position the windows on your mSpaces according to a dynamically changing grid size.
+With SpaceHammer you can automatically resize and position the windows on your mSpaces according to a dynamically changing grid size.
 Let us get started with manual moving and resizing, though:

 ### Manual Moving and Positioning